RetroAchievements/docs/docs/guidelines/content/game-info-and-hub-guidelines.md

     - Be careful when naming a developer, publisher, or genre hub for the first time.
 If it ever has to be renamed, the corresponding metadata fields on every game in the hub will need to be updated to match with it.
 - Ports and conversions should have the developer of the specific port entered.
 The developer of the original game should not be included unless they were directly involved with creating the port.
 - When a development team or subsidiary is owned by another company, that larger company does not need to be included.
 For example, [Sonic the Hedgehog](https://retroachievements.org/game/1) has Sonic Team entered and does not include Sega.
+- For hack developers, it's conventional to enter "Hacker - Name of Hacker" as the developer.
+The [Central - Hacker](https://retroachievements.org/hub/913) hubs will automatically overlay a link into the developer field.
 - Multiple publishers may be entered when they vary by region.
 This does not need to correspond with the regional versions that are actually linked to the page.
+- For digitally-released homebrew games, it is standard to enter "Homebrew - Name of System" as the publisher, rather than entering potentially interchangeable platforms like itch.io.
+	- Physically-released homebrew games may have their conventional publisher entered.
 - Abbreviations like Co, Inc, and Ltd are not included in developer or publisher names.

 ### Genres